 It’s time to vote for the players that you think deserve a place in the 2023 The Sideline Eye Intermediate Team of the Year.

-Ten players have been nominated for the defensive positions.
-Vote for the six defenders you think deserves a place on the team.
+Six players have been nominated for the middle of the field.
+Vote for the two midfielders you think deserves a place on the team.